Mosesomo/Mosesomo/README.md

 - 👋 Hi, I’m @Mosesomo
-- 👀 I’m interested in coding
+- 👀 I really love coding and solve world`s problems with it
-- 🌱 I’m currently learning information and technology
+- 🌱 I’m currently learning information and technology at Zetech University and also doing software engineering at Alx @holberton School
-- 💞️ I’m looking to collaborate on  java and python programming
+- 💞️ I’m looking to collaborate on  fullstack development specializing on Backend part
-- 📫 How to reach me is the email which is moseswamboga4@gmail.com
+- 📫 You can reach out to me through email moseswamboga4@gmail.com and also linkedin https://www.linkedin.com/in/moses-wamboga-698a88252/

 <!---
 Mosesomo/Mosesomo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.